 Raise your right arm over your head on an inhale.
-Now, as you exhale, learn your torso to the left, stretching the right arm up over your head.
+Now, as you exhale, lean your torso to the left, stretching the right arm up over your head.
 Hold for a few breaths.
 Inhale and return your torso to regular position.
 Repeat on the other side.

 3: Leg Stretch

 The leg stretch is a simple yoga pose for stretching the hamstring.
 Inhale, lengthen your spine and sit up straight.
-Breathe out and reach your hands down around eh back of your knee.
+Breathe out and reach your hands down around the back of your knee.
 Lift your knee up (comfortably).
 Hold for a few breaths and then relax.

 4: Cat-Cow Pose